-Zumaya Publications LLC is an innovative new publishing company that strives to bring the best of fiction to the public.
+Zumaya Publications LLC is an innovative publishing company that strives to bring the best of fiction to the public.
 Zumaya officially launched in 2001 with the release of its first titles in print and PDF format.
-This year will bring a greatly expanded listing to suit all tastes.
+Every year will bring an ever expanding listing to suit all tastes.

 Meet our authors and artists!